MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

 ### Creating an application
 Create a Windows 8.1 Universal or Windows 10 UWP project using Visual Studio 2013/2015 or use an existing project.

-### Creating and registering the application

-1. Open the **Command-line** and navigate to the root of the Visual Studio project.

-2. Run the command:

-    ```bash
-    mfpdev app register
-    ```

-    The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the **mfpclient.resw** file at the root of the Visual Studio project, and adding to it the metadata that identifies the MobileFirst Server.

-    > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be performed from the MobileFirst Operations Console:
-        1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
-You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
-        2. Click on the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
-        3. After successfully registering your application you can optionally download a "skeleton" Visual Studio project pre-bundled with the MobileFirst Native SDK.

 ### Adding the SDK

 1. To import worklight studio packages, NuGet package manager is used.